 What's Your Reaction?

-Guest Contributor, Cultbytes Austin-based interaction designer and recent MFA graduate from Parson's Design & Technology program, currently at frog design.
+Fabiola Einhorn is an Austin-based interaction designer and MFA graduate from Parson's Design & Technology program.
 A passion for understanding human behavior lead her to pursue a BA in creative advertising strategy at the Academy of Art University in San Francisco, which has greatly shaped her research focused work, always considering the cultural and contextual aspects of user centered-design.
 Her creative practice is led by an intent to explore forgotten or hidden truths about the human condition through conceptual forms of inquiry and design thinking/making.
 She finds it an exciting time to explore her biggest passions - notions in connected healthcare, affective computing, tangible interactions and wearables.
-She truly believes that technology needs to be in service of design, and can help the greater good. l contact l
+She truly believes that technology needs to be in service of design, and can help the greater good. l Contact l